scala/scala-lang/blog/_posts/2024-03-26-ambassadors-initiative.md

 * improve communication between everyone involved with Scala
 * aid and support each other's efforts

-Ambassadors are encouraged to:
+We encourage Ambassadors to:

 * Be present whenever possible at their local community events
 * Start new community events if they aren't already happening
 * Be visible to other community members as Ambassadors
 * Be perceived by the other community members as go-to people to find high quality answers to Scala-related questions
-* Relay community feedback to the Scala organization
+* Relay community feedback to the [Scala organization](https://scala-lang.org/community/#whos-behind-scala)

 ## Ask an Ambassador! 🙋